The Strategic Independent

 Drawing heavily on my personal experiences I’ll tease out stories and thinking around how to deal with the journey - 2 years on the road, 3 years on the road, 4 years on the road.

 Labels, naming and identity are crucial components of your inner life as a consultant.
-I’ve got two posts here already - the power of labels and a personal exploration of why I chose not to create a brand for my consulting.
-There’s way more to be written here though to explore these ideas.
+Two posts laid the foundations here: the power of labels and a personal exploration of why I chose not to create a brand for my consulting.
+Then the real exploration takes place in my latest post I, consultant that really explores the inner angst of making labels but also looks at the benefits of making a capitalist label to do the charging for you.

 “The full-time question” - every independent consultant I know has come across the question at some time or another.
 A client wants to pull you in full-time for a salaried position.
 It instantly causes a chain-reaction of emotions that touch on your personal identity, financial stability and more.
-This post on how to think through this question is not yet written but is badly needed.
+This is explored in the section The “question” & the identity crisis of the I, consultant piece.

 Biking on tuesdays - the best advice I ever got when I first headed out on my own was to embrace the busy times and the slow times.
 If you’re able - head out for a bike ride Tuesday 11am.
 Because you can.
 And it’s the whole point.
 And it’ll keep you sane.
 This post is not yet written but I’ve touched on it a fair amount in my yearly roundups…